Sagelt/beyond/index.md

 **Abilities**

 -   \[ \]\[ \]\[ \]\[ \]\[ \] Amplifier: The reserve dice you gain
-    through Omega are d8 instead of d6.
+    through Magic Eater are d8 instead of d6.

 ## Bonds